Green Party of England and Wales election results: General election 2019

 In the 2019 general election, Green candidates stood in 469 seats across England and Wales, standing down in several seats to enable tactical voting, including 50 constituencies as part of the Unite to Remain campaign.
 Deposits were saved in 29 seats, up from the eight saved in the 2017 election.
 As well as holding the seat of Brighton Pavilion, the party came second in two seats (Bristol West and Dulwich and West Norwood) and third in 12 constituencies.

+General election 2024

+The 2024 general election was the party's most successful ever.
+Green candidates stood in all but one of the 575 seats across England and Wales.
+Four Green MPs were elected, with the party retaining the seat of Brighton Pavilion and gaining Bristol Central, North Herefordshire and Waveney Valley.
+In addition, 40 further seats saw Greens finish in second.
+In total, 359 seats saw votes in excess of 5% and therefore a returned deposit.

 By-elections

 The party came second in the 2008 Haltemprice and Howden by-election, although unusually Labour and the Liberal Democrats did not stand candidates.

 The Richmond Green Party voted against standing in the 2016 Richmond Park by-election and to back the Liberal Democrat candidate.
 On 3 November, the Kingston Green Party did the same, and confirmed that there would not be a Green Party candidate in the by-election.

-The Party stated that following the murder of the incumbent MP Jo Cox that, as a mark of respect, that it would not contest the 2016 Batley and Spen by-election.
+The Party stated that following the murder of the incumbent MP Jo Cox that it would not contest the 2016 Batley and Spen by-election.
 Similarly, following the murder of the incumbent MP David Amess, the Green Party stated that it would not contest the 2022 Southend West by-election.